-Follow the guidelines that caregivers give you as to how you can help your child gain new skills.
+Follow the guidelines that healthcare providers give you as to how you can help your child gain new skills.
 Your child may work with different therapists for many hours each day.
-Therapy may be from 30 to 40 hours each week.
-Speak to your child's caregivers about your child's treatment plan.
+Therapy may be 30 to 40 hours each week.
+Speak to all of your child's home caregivers about your child's treatment plan.
 Your child may need any of the following therapies:

 - Behavioral therapy: This type of therapy is done to help your child learn new skills.
 Your child may learn new ways to communicate.
 Behavioral therapy also teaches your child which behaviors are appropriate and which are not.
 Behavioral therapy is normally done at home, in daycare, or at school.
 Parents are encouraged to be involved in therapy to support and develop positive relationships.